sebastianekstrom/mountainandoaks/README.md

 ![Logo of sebbebakes!](https://i.imgur.com/tO6MyhE.png)

 <p align="center">
-  The repostitory for <a href="https://mountainandoaks.com">mountainandoaks.com</a> – A place for food, pizza and bread.
+  The repostitory for <a href="https://mountainandoaks.com">mountainandoaks.com</a> – A where I share my recipes for food, cocktails and bread.
 </p>

 <p align="center">